majudev/excc-nomp/README.md

         }
     },

-    /* More than one daemon instances can be setup in case one drops out-of-sync or dies. */ "daemons": [
+    /* More than one daemon instances can be setup in case one drops out-of-sync or dies.
+       It's worth noting that it should be the dcrd instance, not dcrwallet.*/ "daemons": [
         {   //Main daemon instance
             "host": "127.0.0.1",
-            "port": 19332,
+            "port": 8109,
-            "user": "testuser",
+            "user": "exccd-user",
-            "password": "testpass"
+            "password": "exccd-pass"
         }
     ],

-    /* This allows the pool to connect to the daemon as a node peer to receive block updates.
-       It may be the most efficient way to get block updates (faster than polling, less intensive than blocknotify script).
-It requires the additional field "peerMagic" in the coin config. */
-    "p2p": {
-        "enabled": false,

-        /* Host for daemon */
-        "host": "127.0.0.1",

-        /* Port configured for daemon (this is the actual peer port not RPC port) */ "port": 19333,

-        /* If your coin daemon is new enough (i.e. not a shitcoin) then it will support a p2p feature that prevents the daemon from spamming our peer node with unnecessary transaction data.
-Assume its supported but if you have problems try disabling it. */ "disableTransactions": true
-    },

     /* Enabled this mode and shares will be inserted into in a MySQL database.
 You may also want to use the "emitInvalidBlockHashes" option below if you require it.
 The config options